 Enaml is a declarative extension to the Python language grammar which enables a developer to concisely define a hierarchical tree of objects which automatically react to changes in a data model.

 Traditional user interface frameworks are typically implemented in a low level language like C or C++.
-This is because the frameworks utilize the libraries and services provided by the underlying operating system in order to draw pixels on the screen.
-These low-level drawing operations are abstracted from the developer with high level easy-to-use APIs.
+The frameworks utilize the libraries and services provided by the underlying operating system in order to draw pixels on the screen.
+These low-level drawing operations are abstracted from the developer with high-level easy-to-use APIs.
 Some UI frameworks can be used from Python with the help of wrappers which expose the high level toolkit APIs to the Python runtime.
 The most common of these frameworks and their Python wrappers include:

 Consider a hypothetical abstract object hierarchy, and what it might look like if converted into a typical UI window:

-In order to create such a window, most frameworks require the developer to write imperative code to setup up the window’s object hierachy.
+In order to create such a window, most frameworks require the developer to write imperative code to set up the window’s object hierarchy.
 This leads to code which looks similar to the following Python snippet:

 window = Window() menu = Menu(window) item_1 = MenuItem(menu, "Item 1") item_2 = MenuItem(menu, "Item 2") item_3 = MenuItem(menu, "Item 3") window.setMenu(menu) label_1 = Label(window, "Label 1") field_1 = Field(window) label_2 = Label(window, "Label 2") field_2 = Field(window) form = FormLayout() form.addRow(label_1, field_1) form.addRow(label_2, field_2) button = Button(window, "Button") vbox = VBoxLayout() vbox.addLayout(form) vbox.addWidget(button) window.setLayout(vbox)

 The problem with code like this is that its structure does not map well to the objects which it is producing.
 The code is tedious to read, write, and understand; which makes it error-prone and difficult to maintain.